 Although previous research has shown the benefits of integrating multiple QoS management techniques in standards-based middleware [4] and applying singlelayer adaptive resource management techniques realworld DRE systems [5], only limited practical experience is available, however, with integrating resource management techniques across multiple layers of standards-based DRE systems.
-As a step towards filling this gap, this paper presents a case study of the vertical integration of three layers of middleware OoS management technologies within Boeing's Bold Stroke [6], which is a standards-based DRE avionics platform.
-Bold Stroke is representative of a broader class of applications (including, mission-critical e.g., distributed audio/video processing [7] and real-time robotic systems [8]) that require both static and dynamic support for QoS.
-In this paper, we describe the integration of our three layered QoS management technologies, show results of their use in the Bold Stroke avionics system, and analyze each technology's contribution to adaptive QoS management.
+As a step towards filling this gap, this paper presents a case study of the vertical integration of three layers of middleware QoS management technologies [6] within Boeing's Bold Stroke framework, which is a standards-based DRE avionics platform.
+Bold Stroke is representative of a broader class of DRE applications (including, e.g., mission critical distributed audio/video processing [7] and realtime robotic systems [8]) that require both static and dynamic support for QoS.
+In this paper, we describe the integration of our three layered QoS management technologies, show results of their use in the Bold Stroke avionics mission computing system, and analyze each technology's contribution to adaptive QoS management.

-This paper is organized as follows: Section 2 describes the Bold Stroke avionics system's application context; Section 3 describes each of the three QoS management technologies and examines the issues and optimizations we discovered while in integrating them within the avionics system; Section 4 describes the methodology and overall design of our experiments; Section 5 reports our results, and analyzes trade-offs under different adaptation approaches; and Section 6 presents concluding remarks.
+This paper is organized as follows: Section 2 describes the Bold Stroke avionics system's application context; Section 3 describes each of the three QoS management technologies and examines the issues and optimizations we discovered while integrating them within the avionics system; Section 4 describes architectural modifications to the interaction between the adaptive resource management and scheduling layers, to improve inter-layer adaptation performance; Section 5 presents the methodology and overall design of our experiments; Section 6 reports our results, and analyzes trade-offs under different adaptation approaches; Section 7 summarizes the lessons learned from our empirical studies; Section 8 describes work related to our research on middleware QoS management techniques; and Section 9 presents concluding remarks.

-1 Approved for public release, distribution unlimited.
-This work was supported in part by AFRL, NSF ITR CCR-0312859, Siemens, and DARPA/AFRL contracts F33615-03-C-4112, F30602-98-C-0187 and F33615-00-C-1694.
+1 This work was supported in part by AFRL, NSF ITR CCR-0312859, Siemens, and DARPA/AFRL contracts F33615-03-C-4112, F30602-98-C-0187 and F33615-00-C-1694.